Skip to Main Content

 Western window, stained glass by Anderson of Anderson Art Studio, Hillsboro, OR, 1967.

-With the moon window on your right side and behind you, proceed toward the large portrait of a woman in front of you.
+With the moon window to your right and behind you, go toward the large portrait of a woman ahead.

 A recent donation to the library's collection of art, Eleonora de Toledo puts a contemporary, partially 3D spin on a historical figure.